WSU-CDSC/microservices/Resources/aip2b2.md

 To use, specify the desired B2 path with the `-p` flag.
 This will be `b2://`followed by the appropriate bucket and path within bucket.
 It is __strongly__ recommended to confirm command/paths with a test command using the `-d` flag prior to your actual upload.

 After uploading the target AIP, it will parse the original AIP creation log, add the upload event and store this log in the top level of the target AIP Bag as well as in the AIP stored on B2.
-To aid in verification of script success, it will also modify or create a log dump file in the same mannar as `makeaip.rb`.
+To aid in verification of script success, it will also modify or create a log dump file in the same manner as `makeaip.rb`.